LautaroLabarcaG/Toolbox-for-Nonreciprocal-Dispersive-models-in-cQED/Simplest-example/readme.txt

 Files to run the jupyter notebook are already uploaded.

 packages.txt contains the packages of the used virtual environement, however exact replication is by no means strictly necessary.

-Disclaimer: Any numerical errors that may be found are exclusively related to the writing of the code.
-The formulas and constructions provided in the article are correct, as proven there.